-The first time most people may have heard of the band would have been around August 1987 when the indie single “When the Hoodoo Comes” started to get played on night-time radio, leading to a full session later that year which really got tongues wagging.
+The first time most people may have heard of the band would have been around August 1987 when the indie single 'When the Hoodoo Comes' started to get played on night-time radio, leading to a full session later that year which really got tongues wagging.

 There were guitar bands of course and the worldwide success of U2 ensured that record companies were constantly looking for something similar, but the influences of the previous decade (with a few exceptions) had largely been unhelpful.
 By early '88 however things were starting to change a little and Food records were signed to EMI Records in order for the label to get its hands on the Indies latest band ...
 Diesel Park West.
-Now with major backing, the band started to record the debut album which was soon to have a considerable impact, “Shakespeare Alabama”.
-Although the album never delivered a huge breakthrough hit single it did generate enough influence on the times and create such a buzz about the band to ensure them a special place in the bigger picture.
+Now with major backing, the band started to record the debut album which was soon to have a considerable impact, Shakespeare Alabama.
+Although the album never delivered a huge breakthrough hit single, it did generate enough influence on the times and create such a buzz about the band to ensure them a special place in the bigger picture.

-Three whole years however were to slip by until the second album “Decency” was to surface.
+Three whole years however were to slip by until the second album Decency was to surface.
 In true major label style there had been a lot of executive positioning ready for the inevitable massive breakthrough.
-Like all dead certs it never quite worked out the way it was meant, and despite an “almost hit single Fall to Love” in early 92, the band were divorced by the overweight EMI and seemed set to follow the well worn path of other major-label victims ... thank you and goodnight.
+Like all dead certs it never quite worked out the way it was meant, and despite an almost hit single 'Fall to Love' in early 92, the band were divorced by EMI and seemed set to follow the well-worn path of other major-label victims ... thank you and goodnight.
 Well no!
 Not at all, in fact for a variety of reasons the creative rivers were really starting to flow at this point.

-The band entered the indie sector which obviously couldn’t provide the major promotional backup and international profile of EMI but any sort of external shackles were at last off.
-“The Corporate Waltz” in 1993 might be taken as evidence that if the band been retained by the major a breakthrough would have indeed followed.
+The band entered the indie sector with The Corporate Waltz in 1993.
 The hugely (then) influential Q Magazine stated that 'when the marketing department at EMI hear "The Cats Still Scratching" it will have them eating the carpet.'
-And so it proved in a way because that song remains the only Diesel Park West song ever to be playlisted on UK national radio (a vital ingredient for a hit single) albeit and ironically on Virgin radio and not the all powerful beeb.
-This album swirls and delves right into the heart of the band's subconscious vision with songs “Where Will The Birds Sing”, “Good Times Liberation Blues”, “Old Mans Bluff”, or the great pop swing of “Vanity” leading the way.
+And so it proved, because that song remains the only Diesel Park West song ever to be play-listed on UK national radio (a vital ingredient for a UK hit single).
+Evidence that if the band been retained by EMI a breakthrough would have indeed followed?
+Maybe!
+The album swirls and delves directly into the heart of the band's subconscious vision with songs 'Where Will The Birds Sing', 'Good Times Liberation Blues', 'Old Mans Bluff', or the great pop swing of 'Vanity' leading the way.

-It is however “The Corporate Waltz” which provides the clear white light of proof that this group from the English Midlands should have dominated rock for at least a good decade instead of the dreary Mancunian tones which actually did.
-Sonically it carries the perfect balance of pure spirit mixed with a deliberate and knowing rock edge, a combination often spoken of but achieved rarely by many bands.
-Label affiliates Blur broke through (after holding on to their deal with EMI using one finger nail) with the third album “Parklife” and so it could have been with DPW but fate, having mischievously decreed otherwise, decided they were to run through the jungle fully laden with no maps or support.
-This band however proved to be more than tough enough for the task.
+It is however The Corporate Waltz which provides the clear white light of proof that this group from the English Midlands should have dominated rock for at least a good decade.
+Sonically it carries the perfect balance of pure spirit mixed with a deliberate and knowing rock edge, a combination often spoken of but rarely achieved by many bands.
+Food/EMI label-mates Blur broke through with their third album Parklife and so it could have been with Diesel Park West but fate, having decreed otherwise, decided they were to run through the jungle fully laden without maps or support.
+The band proved to be more than tough enough for the task!